tud-hri/hausdorffsceneextraction/README.md

 sub-module.

 ## How to use
-Run the script `extract_situations.py` to find situations with similar traffic context to a specific scenario.
+Run the script `extract_scenes.py` to find situations with similar traffic context to a specific scenario.
 First select an example of the situation you are interested in.
 You can do this using TraViA itself.
 Now use the selected dataset id, vehicle id, and frame number in the `main` block of
-`extract_situations.py`.
+`extract_scenes.py`.
 You can use the parameter `datasets_to_search` to exclude part of the highD dataset and speed things up.
-Finally you can alter the arguments in the function `post_process` to determine which plots to generate.
+Finally, you can alter the arguments in the function `post_process` to determine which plots to generate.